 How Is Content Creation Changing with the Times?

 Are you searching for more ways to attract new agency clients?
 Have you considered starting a podcast for your agency?
 Are you searching for new ways to spread the word about the services you offer?
 Are you wondering how to encourage your own team to be thought leaders?
-Now more than every, content creation options are endless.
+Now more than ever, it is clear that there content creation changing with the times and the options are endless.
 Take advantage of them all by asking for help so you can focus on growing your agency.

 In this episode, we’ll cover:

-- How content marketing is changing with the times.
+- How is content marketing and content creation changing with the times.

 - When should content be written vs spoken?